Mobile man pleads guilty to aggravated child abuse of 3-month-old baby, gets 30 years

 MOBILE, Ala.
-(WKRG) — A Mobile man has pled guilty to aggravated child abuse of a 3-month-old baby.
+(WKRG) — A Mobile man has pleaded guilty to aggravated child abuse of a 3-month-old baby.

 James Allen Grimes pleaded guilty in court on Dec.
 3. and was sentenced to 30 years.